Malta Commercial Partnerships

 A company is a legal entity or corporate body which is brought into being by the regsitration procedures laid down by the Companies Act of 1995.
 Private companies are required to have at least two natural or legal persons as shareholders.
 A private limited liability company may nevertheless be formed as a single-member company, subject to certain conditions laid down in the Companies Act.

-We may help assist our clients with the drafting of a company statute according to their specific commercial requirements and also act as their representatives for the incorporation of their company here in Malta.
+We may help assist our clients with the drafting of a company statute according to their specific commercial requirements and also act as their representatives for the company incorporation here in Malta.
 The company will require appropriate administration in order to adhere to statutory requirements and deadlines.
 In this respect we also provide a full back office and secretarial service.

 The company is obliged by law to settle its tax liability in the same currency in which its share capital is denominated within nine months from the financial year-end (this is extended to eighteen months from the financial year-end should 90% or more of the company’s business arise outside Malta), however the company’s income tax return must always be filed by not later than nine months after the financial year-end.
 Thus for a company whose financial year-end is December 2015, the tax return must be filed by 30th September 2016 whilst the tax liability for that year must be settled by 30th June 2017 or by the date of distribution of that year’s profits, whichever is the earlier.
 This has obvious cash flow advantages.